zapatacomputing/benchq/README.md

 Unit tests for this project can be run using `make coverage` command from the main directory.
 Alternatively you can also run `pytest .`.

+Since tests of integration with Azure QRE require additional setup, they are disabled by default.
+You can enable them by setting environmental variable `BENCHQ_TEST_AZURE` to any value.

 ### Style

 We are using automatic tools for style and type checking.
 In order to make sure the code is compliant with them please run: `make style` from the main directory (this requires `dev` dependencies).